sebastianstarke/AI4Animation/AI4Animation/Assets/Scripts/UltiDraw/ReadMe.txt

 ------------------------------------------------------- UltiDraw -------------------------------------------------------
 ========================================================================================================================

-This asset is an easy-to-use drawing library for visualising lines, primitives, gizmos or GUI elements in edit mode and runtime.
+This asset is an easy-to-use and light-weighted drawing library for visualising lines, primitives, gizmos or GUI elements in edit mode and runtime.
 Everything you need is:
 # Ultidraw.cs file
 # Resources folder